A 12 Step Agnostic

 It also includes practices such as self-reflection, prayer and meditation, in order to grow in terms of being virtuous and to develop my consciousness in relation to the mystery of life.
 I like the saying “God is Love”, as for me this expresses that “it works through people”; spiritual principles are practiced through the fellowship of AA, in the goal of helping each other.

-He’s recently started a recovery blog, 12stepphilosophy, and has self-published an eBook entitled “The 12 Step Philosophy of Alcoholics Anonymous: An Interpretation by Steve K.” The second edition is available at all the traditional online outlets and can be accessed as both an eBook and a paperback at Lulu.
+Steve K has recently started a recovery blog, 12stepphilosophy, and has self-published an eBook entitled “The 12 Step Philosophy of Alcoholics Anonymous: An Interpretation by Steve K.” Visit his website and you can download a copy of his book for free!

 Steve’s first article on AA Agnostica, Practising Virtue and 12 Step Recovery, was published on November 23, 2014.